ealipio/node-auth0/README.md

 # clone the repo
 # install dependencies
 npm i
-# start the server
+# start the server and apis
-npm start
+npm run dev
 ```